 - A daily editorial catch up which anyone in the Met Office can attend, around a whiteboard showing the editorial calendar for the day ahead.

-- Personal reporting to get senior management buy in – 1:2:1 meetings and tailored monthly summaries, connecting actions and results to their own objectives.
+- Personal reporting to get senior leadership buy in – 1:2:1 meetings and tailored monthly summaries, connecting actions and results to their own objectives.

 - Showcase and rewards for high performing content – vouchers presented each month for the most valuable content.
 Visible praise via the intranet, and over coffee for enthusiastic content creators.